neo4j-php/cypher-data-structures/docs/constraint.md

   Constraint names can start with a single underscore, although this is reserved for internal logic.
   You can overwrite the validation part by creating your own implementation of `Syndesi\CypherDataStructures\Contract\ConstraintNameInterface`.
-- **constraintType**: Defines how the constraint works, must be set manually.
+- **ConstraintType**: Defines how the constraint works, must be set manually.
 - **For**: Can be either a `NodeLabel` or `RelationType`.
 - **Properties**: Properties on which the constraint applies to.
 At least one is required.
 - **Options**: Options which configure constraint dependant settings, usually empty.